Number 1456

 PAUL LYTTON/GEORG WISSEL – LOOSE CONNECTIONS (CD by Confront Records)

-This is the first time on these pages Paul Lytton has his review.
-He is consistently mentioned as an influence, never as a performer, which is strange for someone who has been on the improvised music scene since the late sixties.
+This is the first time on these pages Paul Lytton has his own review.
+Always mentioned as an influence, never as a performer..
+Which is strange for someone who is on the improvised music scene since the late sixties.
 Oh well, better late than never.
-Blimey: that’s not true: recently we had ‘Canaries on the Pole!’
-But that’s it—just one.
-Here, we find him playing a duo with German saxophone player Georg Wissel.
-It’s, in fact, half of the quartet of EEPS!, the quartet that released Canaries on the Pole.
+Here we find him playing a duo with German saxophone player Georg Wissel.
+It’s in fact half of the quartet of EEPS! .
 It’s not the first time they played together.
+EEPS! released “DO THEY DO THOSE IN RED?” in 2020.
 Tabletop percussion (no drums) and bits and pieces are the instruments Lytton uses.
 Wissel utilises a prepared alto and tenor saxophone.
-This release is the live recording of the duo’s concert in LOFT, Cologne.
-Forty-five minutes of music spread over three tracks of roughly fifteen minutes each.
-It’s mesmerising and delicate music.
+This release is the live recording of a concert the duo did in LOFT, Cologne.
+Fortyfive minutes of music spread over three tracks of roughly fifteen minutes each.
+At least on bandcamp it’s divided into three pieces.
+The CD has only one track with a duration of forty-five minutes.
+It’s mesmerizing and delicate music.
 Lytton creates textures with his tabletop percussion thingies or comments on the sounds Wissel makes with his saxophone.
 As with Steve Baczkowski, Georg is more interested in making sounds that sound unlike a saxophone, although there are some passages in which the saxophone sounds like a genuine saxophone.
 The interplay between them is fantastic.
 There’s never a dull moment here.
-Attentive listening is required here!
+Attentive listening required here!
 And deservedly so.
-(MDS)

 ––– Address: https://confrontrecordings.bandcamp.com/album/loose-connections